 Pronounced ‘fuh’, this rice noodle soup originated in Vietnam and following French colonization has since spread across the oceans to become one of the most popular Asian dishes.
 It is thought to have originated in the 20th century in the northern part of Vietnam, near to Hanoi in the village of Vân Cù and its surrounding villages.
 It began as street food, and continues today to be one of the most popular street cuisines in Vietnam and across southeast Asia.
 The most common derivatives are made with chicken or beef broth.
+You can try pho for yourself on our 12-day adventure to Vietnam – a street food tour of Hanoi is included in the trip.

 Hailing from the Magadha region of India, panipuri is a delicious snack food which is readily available from vendors here, but it is also very popular in Pakistan, Nepal and Bangladesh.
 The dish consists of hollowed puri (unleavened Indian bread that has been deep fried) which is fried until very crisp, then filled with a number of ingredients including potato, chickpeas, coriander, chili and chutney.
 Pani (flavored water) is then added, giving the filled ball a burst of flavor when eaten.
 Over the years it has been given a range of different names, many of which refer to the popping noises that it causes when eaten.
+Learn how to whip up local dishes yourself in a cooking class when you book our epic 10-day trip to Rajasthan in India.

 Known as the ‘Taiwanese hamburger’, gua bao is made using a steamed bun, which gives a chewy and soft texture, in addition to pork, pickled greens, coriander and ground peanuts.
 The sweetness of the steamed bun is complemented by the sweet ground peanuts, and both of these flavors enhance the rich fatty pork in a way that has made this street dish popular in Taiwan, so much so that it has even spread to foodies across the borders who have adapted the dish for vegetarians.
 The burger is often served with chili sauce, and its slightly open front displaying its various fillings makes it a tempting option for those shopping around the night markets of Taiwan looking for a bite to eat.